errbotio/errbot/docs/user_guide/plugin_development/intro.rst

 Requirements
 ------------

-This guide assumes that you've already installed and configured Err and have successfully managed to connect it to a chatting service server.
-See :doc:`/user_guide/setup` if you have not yet managed to install or start Err.
+This guide assumes that you've already installed and configured Errbot and have successfully managed to connect it to a chatting service server.
+See :doc:`/user_guide/setup` if you have not yet managed to install or start Errbot.

 Prior knowledge
 ---------------

-You can most definitely
-work with Err if you only have basic Python knowledge, but you should know about data structures such as dictionaries, tuples and lists, know what docstrings are and have a basic understanding of decorators.
+You can most definitely work with Errbot if you only have basic Python knowledge, but you should know about data structures such as dictionaries, tuples and lists, know what docstrings are and have a basic understanding of decorators.